Identifying your High Potential Leaders – Part 1

 7. Linking the areas of development to a robust learning plan and process.

-Assessments are much more flexible now and can be customized to address the unique challenges leaders face today.
+Leadership assessments are much more flexible now and can be customized to address the unique challenges leaders face today.
 With artificial intelligence based tools, the field of assessments have come a long way.
-However, arriving at particular assessment tools and the processes to capture the dynamic and often paradoxical competencies (required by a high potential in this VUCADD world) is a journey in itself, on which most organizations and consulting houses are on board.
+However, arriving at particular leadership assessment tools and the processes to capture the dynamic and often paradoxical competencies (required by a high potential in this BANI world) is a journey in itself, on which most organizations and consulting houses are on board.

 References